-While researching a new electric kettle online, I stumbled on the reviews of my current hot water heat: Bodum 5410-03USA Mini Ibis Electric Water Kettle.
+While researching a new electric kettle online, I stumbled upon the reviews of my current hot water heater: the Bodum 5410-03USA Mini Ibis Electric Water Kettle.
 Although there were various criticisms, the bulk of the complaints were related to the defective switch.
-I’ve owned one for years and I knew exactly what they were talking about.
+I’ve owned one for years, and I knew exactly what they were talking about.
 I have an easy workaround.

 First, let me describe the problem.
-After you are finished using the kettle, you place it back onto its holder.
-Only now you don’t want to heat water, so you don’t want it to switch on.
+After you finish using the kettle, place it back onto its holder.
+Only now do youn’t want to heat water, so you don’t want it to switch on.
 The switch should stay down.
-It doesn’t always stay down and as some reviewers indicate, it goes into a flickering mode.
-Eventually, the switch gets worn out and the kettle stops working.
+It doesn’t always stay down, and as some reviewers indicate, it goes into a flickering mode.
+Eventually, the switch gets worn out, and the kettle stops working.

-Don’t store your Ibis Electric Water Kettle like this when not in use.
+Don’t store your Ibis Electric Water Kettle like this when not used.

-If you want a long life out of your Bodum Cordless Electric Kettle, my advice is to only keep the kettle on the stand when it is heating water.
+If you want a long life out of your Bodum Cordless Electric Kettle, I advise keeping the kettle on the stand only when it is heating water.
 Set it sideways when you aren’t using it.
 Mine has lasted years.
 The one I donated to my office died quickly because people returned it fully on the stand when not using it.
-The switch eventually gave out and it had to be thrown away.
+The switch eventually gave out, and it had to be thrown away.

 Store Ibis Kettle Sideways to extend its life.